puma/puma-dev/README.md

 Run: `puma-dev`

 Puma-dev will startup by default using the directory `~/.puma-dev`, looking for symlinks to apps just like pow.
 Drop a symlink to your app in there as: `cd ~/.puma-dev; ln -s /path/to/my/app test`.
-You can now access your app as `test.dev`.
+You can now access your app as `test.test`.

 Running `puma-dev` in this way will require you to use the listed http port, which is `9280` by default.

 ### Coming from Pow

-By default, puma-dev uses the domain `.dev` to manage your apps.
+By default, puma-dev uses the domain `.test` to manage your apps.
 If you want to have puma-dev look for apps in `~/.pow`, just run `puma-dev -pow`.

 ## Configuration